nemye/LightningXML/README.md

 | Comment-heavy (skipped bytes) | **10.67 GB/s** | 10.00 GB/s | 2.87 GB/s | 2.58 GB/s | 3.25 GB/s | 506 MB/s | 590 MB/s |
 | Catalog (12 books, owning strings) | **2.52 GB/s** | 1.63 GB/s | 1.33 GB/s | 1.15 GB/s | 1.54 GB/s | 190 MB/s | 215 MB/s |

-What each column does, lowest to highest feature set:
+Column drscriptions, ordered from lower to higher feature sets:

 - **LightningXML** - zero-copy, non-normalizing, non-validating. `string_view` fields point straight into the source; no DOM, no entity decoding, no allocation for string fields.
 - **LightningXML Strict** - `xmlight::StrictParser`: same extraction, but adds the three well-formedness scans (`]]>` in content, `<` in attribute values, duplicate attributes) and normalizes owning `std::string` fields.
 A fully-conforming configuration; the delta is the cost of validation.
 - **pugixml** - builds an owning DOM (the source is copied into it), decodes entities, normalizes; we then walk the tree to fill the records.
-- **RapidXML** - in-situ DOM with `parse_default`: parses destructively into a mutable copy of the source (copy timed, like pugixml's), decodes the predefined entities.
-The whitespace-heavy payloads (Flat, Large) are pathological for its default data-node creation.
+- **RapidXML** - in-situ DOM with `parse_default`: parses destructively into a mutable copy of the source, decodes the predefined entities.
 - **RapidXML fast** - the same, with `parse_fastest` (no data nodes, no entity translation, no string terminators): much faster, fewer features.
-- **libxml2 DOM** - `xmlReadMemory`: the feature-rich end - copies every string into the tree, decodes entities, fully validates.
+- **libxml2 DOM** - `xmlReadMemory`: copies every string into the tree, decodes entities, fully validates.
 - **libxml2 reader** - `xmlTextReader` streaming pull parser.
 A streaming parser can't hand back views that outlive the cursor, so it copies each field into owning storage as it streams - the streaming-vs-DOM trade-off.

 LightningXML leads on every workload (1.7–8× over pugixml; the Tree case is a near-tie with its own strict mode).
 The depth-14 Tree row is allocation-bound and high-variance for the DOM parsers (pugixml/RapidXML), so treat those cells as approximate.
 All comparison benchmarks are opt-in CMake options and live in [test/bench_LightningXML.cc](test/bench_LightningXML.cc); see the per-section comments there for the exact fairness choices.